Bacterial InfectionsDiseases and conditionsFEATUREDInfectious Diseases

 How It Spreads and Management

-Unlike the infections above, TB is an airborne disease, transmitted when an infected person coughs, sneezes, or talks, releasing droplets into the air.
+TB is different from the infections above.
+It is an airborne disease.
+Transmission occurs when an infected person coughs, sneezes, or talks and releases droplets into the air.
 Due to high population density in many urban areas, TB infection rates are among the highest in the world.

 • Risk Management: